NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 Limitations of Model Configuration Options
 ------------------------------------------
-* Currently the system only supports single domains
+* Currently the system only supports single domains.
-* Initialization data is limited to GFS at a 3-hourly interval, date range of availability is generally within about 2 years
+* Initialization data is limited to GFS at a 3-hourly interval and the date range of availability is generally within about the last 2 years.
-* Regional WRF resolutions may range from about 1km to 12km
+* Regional WRF resolutions may range from about 1km to 12km.
-* There are many options in WRF, choosing new configurations requires some knowledge of WRF to be successful
+* There are many options in WRF, choosing new configurations requires some knowledge of WRF to be successful.

 Managing Model Configurations